Select your host site wisely – it will be really hard to move as your data mass increases.

-The term Data Gravity is gaining in momentum across the data centre and wider tech sector.
+The term Data Gravity is gaining in momentum across the data center and wider tech sector.
 This year’s Pacific Telecommunications Council saw it frequently mentioned by leaders of the data communications industry.
 Coined nearly a decade ago by software engineer Dave McCrory it originally described the likelihood that services and applications would be attracted to data and that the larger the mass of data, the greater the ‘gravitational’ pull.
 Since then it has been used to narrowly explain the movement of enterprise data to the cloud, or more generally to look at the requirements of data analytics architectures.
-However, with regard to data centres I suggest there are three ways data gravity will matter.
+However, with regard to data centers I suggest there are three ways data gravity will matter.

 Space to grow

 The first rule of data gravity is that the more massive the data the harder it is to move.
 Amazon’s ‘Snowmobile’ service physically moves up to 100 petabytes of data to the firm’s cloud servers by truck, because it would take almost 3 years to move that much data over a 10Gbps connection.
-You may not have 100 petabytes in your data centre now, but with the predicted impact of AI, IoT and 5G you may do soon.
+You may not have 100 petabytes in your data center now, but with the predicted impact of AI, IoT and 5G you may do soon.
 Colocation providers can add more racks and increase server density providing businesses with a more flexible growth strategy.
 But even they will need to add new data halls as demand grows.

-As data storage increases, even allowing for the greater efficiencies of modern data centres, and the reduced cooling requirements in the Nordics, the demand on energy grids will increase.
+As data storage increases, even allowing for the greater efficiencies of modern data centers, and the reduced cooling requirements in the Nordics, the demand on energy grids will increase.
 Many locations already have severely limited power availability and with pressure for more sustainable generation this will become a bigger problem.

 It is important to select locations with the space and flexibility to grow to meet tomorrow’s data storage requirements.

 Close by for current needs